The ANT Lab is a research group spanning

 Our techniques use experimentation, simulation, data collection, and mathematical analysis.

 Our work is informed by the real world.

 We have pioneered new techniques, including recently:

-- Internet outage detection with Trinocular, probing 4M networks every 11 minutes for nearly a year.
+- Internet outage detection with Trinocular, probing 4M networks every 11 minutes, 24x7 since Oct.
+2014.

 - Mapping the cloud and services understanding anycast and tracking Google’s growth.